deepcausality-rs/sites/web/content/en/blog/announcement-ultragraph-0-8.md

 | RedisGraph           | >1.5 GB            | GraphQL query layer    |
 | Neo4j (Java)         | >5 GB              | Indexes + GC + JVM     |

-Extrapolating these numbers implies that a 100 million node graph would require an estimated 35 GB of memory and complete most algorithms within 7 to 14 seconds.
-For a billion graph node, about 350 - 400 GB of memory would be required and that would fit into a commercially available M3 Ultra Mac Studio configured with 512GB of unified memory.
-That means billion node graph analytics does not require expensive and complex clustering any longer and can be conducted on commercially available off the shelf hardware.
+Extrapolating these numbers implies that a 100-million-node graph would require an estimated 35 GB of memory and complete most algorithms within 7 to 14 seconds.
+For a billion-node graph, about 350–400 GB of memory would be required, which would fit into a commercially available M3 Ultra Mac Studio configured with 512 GB of unified memory.
+This means billion-node graph analytics no longer requires expensive and complex clustering and can be conducted on commercially available off-the-shelf hardware.
-Because the graph algorithms implemented in UltraGraph are largely bound to memory bandwidth, faster memory directly translates into shorter algorithm runtime.
-Considering that the aforementioned M3 Ultra provides 819GB/s memory bandwidth, it is not impossible to see single minute algorithm runtime over a billion node graph on the M3 Ultra of equivalent hardware.
+Because the graph algorithms implemented in UltraGraph are largely bound to memory bandwidth, faster memory directly translates into shorter algorithm runtimes.
+Considering that the aforementioned M3 Ultra provides 819 GB/s of memory bandwidth, it is not impossible to see single-minute algorithm runtimes over a billion-node graph on the M3 Ultra or equivalent hardware.
 However, experimental validation is very much welcome.

 | Graph Size | Nodes         | Edges (@10 avg) | Est. Memory Usage | Feasibility (M3 Ultra 512GB RAM)      |